The Monsters Are Real: Are these fall hazards lurking in your home?

 When we are young, falls are usually no big deal.
 We may end up with a few bumps and scraps.
 Falls for seniors can be quite traumatic and even life-threatening.
 Keeping the home safe will help keep seniors living at home for as long as possible.

 At Senior LIFE, we share this goal with our senior members.
-The goal of the LIFE Program is keep seniors living at home and in the community.
+The goal of the LIFE Program is keep seniors living at home and in the community for as long as possible.
 Nobody wants to live in a nursing home if they have the choice to stay at home and independent.

 The Senior LIFE Programs focuses on providing health and supportive services to seniors who qualify in their homes.
 Senior LIFE members have access to professional team of doctors, nurses, social workers, physical and speech therapists, and other medically necessary healthcare providers.
 Senior LIFE members also have access to the LIFE Health and Wellness Center where they can go visit with friends, have a hot meal, receive physical therapy, and visit with their doctor or nurse.